Challenge level: 4 out of 5

 |24 January - 3 February 2019||On Sale|

-Join the next Big Heart Bike Ride in Costa Rica and gear yourself up for a nine-day adventure, cycling arom coast to coast to raise funds for a heart charity of your choice.
+Pump up the volume for our Big Heart Bike Ride in Costa Rica.
+In this nine-day adventure we cycle from coast to coast to raise funds for the heart charity of your choice.

 This is an amazing opportunity to cycle 360 km through one of Central America's most fascinating countries.
-Our route takes us from vibrant Limon on the eastern Caribbean coast, to the beautiful Playa Hermosa on the Pacific coast.
-Along the way, we'll experience breath-taking scenery, exotic Caribbean culture and abundant local wildlife and we'll finish with a free day to treat ourselves and explore San Jose.
+Our route takes us from Parismina on the eastern Caribbean coast, to the beautiful Playa Hermosa on the Pacific coast.
+Along the way, we'll experience breathtaking scenery, exotic Caribbean culture and abundant local wildlife and we'll finish with a free day to treat ourselves and explore San Jose.

 The Big Heart Bike Ride